DataAccess2020/YT-API/README.md

 ### 🔹Data

 I created my datasets using the Google Developers' [_YouTube Data API v3_](https://developers.google.com/youtube/v3/docs/), along with the R Packages _Tuber_ and _youtubecaptions_. <br>
-The Tuber package allowed me to manage the API directly from R: the function `list_channel_videos` provided me with metadata for each video published on the YouTube channels,

-I mostly relied on the metadata containing `publishing date` and `video ID`.
+The Tuber package allowed me to manage the API directly from R: the function `list_channel_videos` provided me with metadata for each video published on the YouTube channels, but I mostly relied on the metadata containing `publishing date` and `video ID`.

-The youtubecaptions package allowed me to obtain captions for each video using the URLs, which I produced using the video IDs previously scraped.
+The `youtubecaptions` package allowed me to obtain captions for each video using the URLs, which I produced using the video IDs previously scraped.

 ### 🔹Methods